 Toggle: English / Spanish

 Pain in the eye may be described as a burning, throbbing, aching, or stabbing sensation in or around the eye.
-It may also feel like you have something stuck in your eye.
+It may also feel like you have a foreign object in your eye.

-This article discusses eye pain not caused by injury.
+This article discusses eye pain not caused by injury or surgery.

 Ophthalmalgia; Pain - eye